 Shaking It Up: The Life and Times of Liz Carpenter

-Liz Carpenter (1920–2010) was a feisty Texas woman who became a trailblazing journalist, White House official, author, humorist, political activist, and feminist leader.
-Often front and center of where history was unfolding, in the 1960s she served as executive assistant to President Lyndon B. Johnson and as press secretary to Lady Bird Johnson.
-This award-winning documentary is co-directed by Carpenter's daughter, Christy, who will attend the screening.
+Liz Carpenter (1920–2010) was a feisty Texan who became a trailblazing journalist, White House official, author, humorist, political activist, and feminist leader.
+Often front and center as history was unfolding, in the 1960s she served as executive assistant to President Lyndon B. Johnson and as press secretary to Lady Bird Johnson.
+This award-winning documentary is co-directed by Carpenter’s daughter, Christy, who is scheduled to attend the screening.

 Tickets